Litter Robot III Open-Air

 - Cleaning cycles by a push of a button

 - Much easier to clean than previous version with its larger opening

-- Reset button allows you to restart the unit to keep it working normally
+- Reset button allows you to restart the unit to keep it working normally or stop unwanted activation.

 - Waste drawer increased slightly its capacity regarding previous versions but not a lot (though it holds waste up to 10 days with a 8-lbs cat like mine with cool weather)